-If you are prone to swelling, or if you are concerned this may be an issue, you can purchase specialty designed compression stockings to wear for your flight which will assist with maintaining blood flow by applying pressure in lower legs.
+If you are prone to swelling, or if you are concerned this may be an issue, you can purchase specialty designed compression socks to wear for your flight which will assist with maintaining blood flow by applying pressure in lower legs.
 They help reduce discomfort and swelling, but also reduce the risk of certain conditions such as deep vein thrombosis.

 No need to run laps up and down the plane aisles.
 Chances are the staff won’t be happy with this, however do be mindful of being active during your flight.
 Exercise and stretch your legs and make circles with your feet, stand up, walk around when the seatbelt sign is not on.

 Most large planes will have an area where you can make your own drinks and possibly get snacks.
 It’s a good option to take a few walks and spend some time upright and out of your chair during the flight to reduce the chance of fluid retention and swelling, and to help prevent those aches and pains caused from sitting in an uncomfortable chair too long.

 If you are travelling with children, make sure to remind them to move as well, although most kids don’t need much prompting!
 Usually it’s harder to keep them sitting still!